menu

 One downside of living in Ivor, however, is that residents on average have to contend with a long commute, spending on average 36.97 minutes every day commuting to work.

-As is often the case in a small town, Ivor doesn't have a public transportation system that people use for their commute.
+Ivor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics